isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

     * **Templates**
     Click **Add & Preview**, and on the Add & Preview Offers page, create another offer.
     * **Images and videos**
-    Drag an image or video onto the Target Classic Offer Set page.
+    Drag an image or video onto the Test&Target Offer Set page.

     >[!NOTE]
     >
     >You cannot delete an offer set that is associated with a campaign.
-To delete an offer set associated with a campaign, log on to Target Classic and remove the campaign associations first.
-Even after un-associating from a campaign, the asset can only be deleted from Scene7 Publishing System, requiring a login to Target Classic, and not from within Target Classic.
+To delete an offer set associated with a campaign, sign in to Target Standard/Premium and remove the campaign associations first.
+Even after un-associating from a campaign, the asset can only be deleted from Dyanmic Media Classic, requiring a sign in to Target Standard/Premium, and not from within Target Standard/Premium.

 1. When you finish editing, near the lower-right corner of the page, ensure that **Publish after save** is selected (default).
 1. Click **Save**, select a storage folder, enter a name for the set, and then click **Save**.